 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-This edition was published by Simon Pulse on June 1, 2005 in paperback and has 358 pages.
+It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on June 1, 2005 and has 358 pages.

 Third in the Immortals fantasy adventure series for children about a young girl with the ability to speak and heal animals.
 This particular adventure occurs in Carthak.
 If you’re interested, there is a chronological listing of the Tortall books on my website.